Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

-In this section, we discuss the dynamical evolution of a two-planet pair in a gaseous protoplanetary disk after their convergent type-I migration.
+This section discusses the dynamical evolution of a two-planet pair in a gaseous disk through the convergent type-I migration.
 We consider two planets of masses $m_{\rm i}$ and $m_{\rm o}$ orbiting a central star of $M_{\star}$ on coplanar orbits.
-Their reduced masses and the mass ratio between the inner and outer ones are $\mu_{\rm i,o} {= }m_{\rm i,o} / M_{\rm \star}$ and $q{=}m_{\rm i}/m_{\rm o}$, respectively.
-For notations the subscripts ‘i’ and ‘o’ refer to the corresponding quantities of inner and outer planets.
+Their normalized masses and the mass ratio between the inner and outer ones are $\mu_{\rm i,o} {= }m_{\rm i,o} / M_{\rm \star}$ and $q{=}m_{\rm i}/m_{\rm o}$, respectively.
+For notation, the subscripts ‘i’ and ‘o’ refer to the corresponding quantities of the inner and outer planets.

-We present the analytical criteria of resonance trapping and stability in Sec. \ref{sec:criteria} and Sec. \ref{sec:stability}, respectively.
-A unified picture is summarized in Sec. \ref{sec:picture}.
+We present the analytical criteria for resonance trapping and stability in Section \ref{sec:criteria} and Section \ref{sec:stability}, respectively.
+A unified picture is summarized in Section \ref{sec:picture}.
+Resonance crossing in the context of divergent migration is also discussed in Section \ref{sec:div_mig}.